microsoft/coyote/docs/overview/videos.md

-## Overview of Coyote on the Microsoft Developer Tech Minutes Series
+## Overview on the Microsoft Developer Tech Minutes Series

 Learn how Coyote can automatically find and reproduce deep concurrency bugs in your code, helping increase the reliability of your service, in this high-level overview of Coyote: